praveen777/devops-project/README.md

 # devops-project
 Create a Vagrantfile which provisions a VM

-TODO: Maybe the project could be to give them a VM, and they tell us all the things wrong with it.

 # Introduction
 Hi, thanks for your interest in our Devops Engineering position.
 As part of the interview process, we'd like you to setup a simple web application and database.